dandisy/webcore/README.md

 7. Reusable Component

-    - by Widget (Widget Class & Widget View) using arrilot/laravel-widgets for UI Component
+    - using Widget (Widget Class & Widget View) using arrilot/laravel-widgets for UI Component

         as much as possible the widget should have a loose coupled, bring data on the fly, avoid directly include / use in widget class